Dual Service - V13.0

 - When checking for facility availability, it is recommended that you use the street address for the most accurate results, especially if you are checking for Dual Service.

-If you do not use IMA, contact the Interconnect Service Center (ISC) to perform the address validation and facility availability functions.
-Additional information on checking availability for Dual Service can be found in the User Guide at IMA Graphical User Interface (GUI).
+If you do not use EASE-LSR, contact the Interconnect Service Center (ISC) to perform the address validation and facility availability functions.
+Additional information on checking availability for Dual Service can be found in the User Guide at EASE-LSR Graphical User Interface (GUI).